 We’ll usually refer the most serious cases of criminal offending straight to the Fitness to Practise Committee.
-These cases include those where the courts gave the nurse or midwife a sentence of immediate imprisonment, or if the nature of their offending was particularly grave.
+These cases include those where the courts gave the nurse, midwife or nursing associate a sentence of immediate imprisonment, or if the nature of their offending was particularly grave.

 We call convictions of that level of seriousness ‘specified offences’.
 We will always take into account how long ago the offending happened when we decide whether to send it directly to the Committee.

 - offending previously known as ‘serious arrestable offences’

 We consider that a hate crime includes any criminal offence which is perceived by the victim or any other person, to be motivated by hostility or prejudice based on a person's race or perceived race; religion or perceived religion; sexual orientation or perceived sexual orientation; disability or perceived disability and any crime motivated by hostility or prejudice against a person who is transgender or perceived to be transgender.1

 Sexual offences include any offences which involve sexual activity or sexual motivation.
 They also include any involvement with child pornography.

 Former serious arrestable offences

 Certain offences were previously defined in section 116 of the Police and Criminal Evidence Act 1984 as ‘serious arrestable offences’.
 The full list includes, in addition to various forms of sexual offending, various extremely serious crimes2.